jiray-yay/Stepmania-VRC/README.md

 # Stepmania-VRC
 This project aims to recreate stepmania (https://github.com/stepmania/stepmania) into vrchat.
 It basically is a combination of a parser for sm files + visualizers and gameplay manager using the parsed data + virtual arcade pads.
+As of now, the compatible game modes and associated virtual arcade pads are "Dance-Single" (similar to ddr and itg), "Dance-double" (similar to ddr and itg but using 2 dance pads) and "Para-single" (similar to paraparaparadise, uses hands instead of feet)
 This project uses Udon# (https://github.com/vrchat-community/UdonSharp)

 ## Song/Chart format